Happy New Year, Skinny Bitches!

 Walk your weight off.

 I am probably going to be shot saying this but you can not walk major weight off unless you are just starting a workout program, are walking long distances or at a very fast pace or have an illness or injury.
 Walking is a great exercise if you are at your target weight and maintaining overall health, but if you want to lose weight you need to speed it up!
 Run outdoors or on the treadmill, sweat it out on the stairmaster at the gym, do a rigorous yoga class- whatever you do increase your heart rate and do aerobic work for at least 30 minutes working up to 45 minutes a day four days a week and you will see results.
+You could also try this alongside some nucific supplements to really help with speeding up the weight loss process.
 Additionally, working out stimulates serotonin, which makes us feel good, and when we feel good we make better food choices!
 Exercise and you will look and feel better.
 (ED’S NOTE: We so, so recomend working with a trainer if at all financially possible, namely ours at Barefoot Tiger.)

 You can do it all!